Abhishek-Dewangan/Rudo-Wealth-Assignment---ConCruise/README.md

 - METHOD : DELETE <br>
 - INPUT : {"customers":["customerId2","customerId2"]} <br>
   you can give multiple customers id at the same time or you can give single id also.<br>
-- UTPUT : Deleted Successfully
+- UTPUT : Deleted Successfully<br>